 Vinyasa Flow, Essentials, Gentle (Flows M-F weekly)

 Ellen is graduate of Wild Lotus Yoga's Soul School of New Orleans.
-Schooled in the Bhakti tradition, she is inspired by a variety of approaches including Ashtanga, Kundalini, Jivamukti, Iyengar and Kali Ray Tri Yoga methods, most recently trained in Buti Yoga, giving variety to all of her students.
+Schooled in the Bhakti tradition, she is inspired by a variety of approaches including Ashtanga, Jivamukti, and Iyengar methods giving variety to all of her students.
 Ellen's love of expressive movement started at an early age and has been a dependable source of inspiration ever since.
 Yoga helped Ellen discover her voice letting her life flow from a deeper, truer place.
 Ellen loves to teach all level classes ranging from strong Vinyasa Flow to Gentle Restorative styles all set to thoughtful music enhancing everyones experience.
-Her classes provide space for individuals to explore classic yoga postures with the inclusion of free form movement and in her spicy Vinyasa Flows, plyometrics and other various strength conditioning sequences.
+Her classes provide space for individuals to explore classic yoga postures with the inclusion of free form movement.
 Also a visual artist, Ellen holds a B.A. from Tulane University in New Orleans.

 Like so many others, Ellen came to yoga for healing and is the basis for her practice and teaching.
 Heartfelt and playful, her classes foster environments of acceptance wherein participants learn to practice compassion for themselves and ultimately the world at large.